lasmate/Ao3-S-cli/README.md

 - **(R/DL)submenu should have those working options** :

->- - [ ] search for a fic and chapter directly(chapter will alwys start at 1)(implementing a history of read chapters for each fic would be nice)
+>- - [ ] search for a fic and chapter directly(chapter will always start at 1)(implementing a history of read chapters for each fic would be nice)
 >- - [ ] browse for a fic->chapter
 >- - [ ] browse for tag->fic->chapter
 >- - [ ] browse for author->fic->chapter